COVID-19 (Coronavirus) and Your Water

 - Stay Informed

 COVID-19 has no impact on the quality or supply of your tap water.
-As always, your tap water is safe, reliable and plentiful.
+As always, your tap water is safe, reliable and we will keep it flowing.

 We want you to know that public health is and always will be a top priority for Western.
 The quality of your drinking water is not something you need to be concerned about.